Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Main results II: invariant case

-When $ \Sigma = \{ m_0 \} $, \autoref{thm:invariant} in nature gives a generalization of different types of \emph{local} invariant manifolds around an equilibrium, e.g. strong stable, stable, center-stable or pseudo-stable (or weak-stable) manifolds according to $ \lambda_{cs}, \lambda_{u} $ which are bigger than $ 1 $ or less than $ 1 $.
-We do not know if there is a such local result when $ K \subset \Sigma $.
+When $ \Sigma = \{ m_0 \} $, \autoref{thm:invariant} essentially generalizes the classical theory of \emph{local} invariant manifolds near an equilibrium.
+Depending on $ \lambda_{cs} $ and $ \lambda_{u} $ (whether they are greater than or less than $ 1 $), this construction yields center-stable or pseudo-stable (weak-stable) manifolds.
+We do not know whether a similar local result holds when $ K $ is a proper subset of $ \Sigma $.

-\subsection{main results III: trichotomy case}
+\section{Main results III: trichotomy case}